 Is buying PQMs worth it?

 - Silver.
-If you are only 5,000 PQMs away from Silver, it may be worth it to spend $500-$600 to earn that status level as you would then have access to premier seating, additional mileage earning, reduced fees for award ticket changes and cancellations, the possibility of upgrades, and more.
-If you’re 10,000 miles away it would be a harder sell at $1,000 to $1,200, but still possibly worth it.
+If you are only 5,000 PQMs away from keeping your status, it may be worth it to spend $500 to buy the miles to get you there, since you’ll receive perks including Economy Plus seating, earning 7X bonus miles for booked flights, reduced fees for award ticket changes and cancellations, the chance for premium cabin upgrades and more.
+If you’re 10,000 miles away, it would be a harder sell at around $1,000, but still possibly worth it.

 - Platinum.
-If you’re 5,000 PQMs away from Platinum status, it could be worth spending $500-$600 on PQMs especially if you travel with more than one companion on a regular basis.
-This is because Golds only get one EconomyPlus companion while Platinums get eight.
-You also earn Regional Premier Upgrades which can be confirmed upon booking, a higher bonus redeemable mile percentage, and earlier upgrade priority.
-It would be worth considering purchasing 10,000 PQMs to have access to these benefits.
+If you’re 5,000 PQMs away from Platinum status, it could be worth spending $500, especially if you travel with more than one companion regularly.
+This is because Gold members only receive one Economy Plus companion upgrade while Platinum members receive eight.
+You also earn Regional Premier Upgrades that can be confirmed upon booking, earning 9X bonus miles for booked flights and earlier upgrade priority.
+It would be worth considering purchasing 10,000 PQMs, at around $1,000, to have access to these benefits.

 - 1K.
 If you’re 5,000 PQMs away from 1K status, it’s definitely worth spending $500-$600 on PQMs.
 You’ll be at the top of the upgrade list, earn the most bonus miles, at 11X for booked flights, have access to a dedicated phone line, earn Regional Premier Upgrades and Global Premier Upgrades and more.
 Again, if these are benefits you will use, especially the Global Premier Upgrades, it would be worth spending even more to earn 10,000 PQMs at $1,000 or even 15,000 PQMs for $1,500.